rrumanish/Retail_Mart_Management_Problem_Statement/README.md

 # Task to be performed:

-1. Write a query to create a database named SQL basics.
+1. Write a query to create a database named Retail Mart Management
-2. Write a query to select the database SQL basics.
+2. Write a query to select the database Retail Mart Management .
 3. Write a query to create a
 a)	product table with fields as product code, product name, price, stock and category,
 b)	customer table with the fields as customer id, customer name, customer location, and customer phone number and,